 The answer is quite simple.
 The statement that T2D is chronic and progressive is just a lie.
 The ‘experts’ were being economical with the truth.
 Spinning a yarn.
 Pulling a ‘Bill Clinton’.
 But any lie, repeated often enough with enough authority, gains the semblance of truth.

-But the fact that fasting cures diabetes has been known for close to 100 years!
+But the fact that fasting reverses type 2 diabetes has been known for close to 100 years!
 One of the most famous diabetologists in the history of the world – Dr. Elliot Joslin wrote about it in the Canadian Medical Association Journal in 1916!
 In fact, he thought that it was so obvious that fasting was helpful that studies would not even be necessary.
 This, from the guy that Harvard University used to name its world famous Joslin Center for Diabetes.

 What happened to Joslin and fasting for diabetes?
 Well, back then, medical science had not yet distinguished Type 1 and Type 2 diabetes back then.
 Fasting is not useful for type 1, and type 2 was still quite unusual back then.
-After the discovery of insulin in the early 1920’s, all the focus turned to it as the ‘cure’ for diabetes.
+After the discovery of insulin in the early 1920’s, all the focus turned to it as the ‘cure’ for type 2 diabetes.
 While it was a major advance for type 1, it was not quite the panacea for type 2s.
 However, most of the interest in fasting disappeared as doctors focused on what would be their mantra for the next century – drugs, drugs, drugs.
 All types of dietary therapy fell into disrepute, since they were really not useful in type 1 diabetes, and have stayed there ever since.